antonfirsov/docs/2020/11-Nov/dotnet5/dotnet5.md

 ### Single file applications

-Single file applications are published and deployed as a single file.
-The executable, the app and its dependencies are all included within that file.
-When the app is run, the dependencies are loaded into and executed from memory.
-This is a fast operation with no startup penalty.
-When combined with the linker and ahead-of-time compilation, the apps are made smaller and startup quickly.
-We've signficantly improved the linker as part of this release, making it much easier to produce smaller applications.
+[Single file applications](https://github.com/dotnet/runtime/issues/36590) are published and deployed as a single file.
+The app and its dependencies are all included within that file.
+When the app is run, the dependencies are loaded directly from that file into memory.
+There is no performance penalty with this approach.
+When combined with assembly trimming and ahead-of-time compilation, single file apps are smaller and startup quickly.

-Single file apps can be either runtime-dependent or self-contained.
-This means that single file apps can work in environments where the .NET runtime is always installed (runtime-dependent) and are much smaller as a result or carry the .NET runtime and required libraries with the app to ensure that the app always works (self-contained).
-In general, the first one is good for development and enterprise environments, while the latter is often a better choice is ISVs.
+Single file apps can be either framework-dependent or self-contained.
+Framework-dependent single file apps can be very small, by relying on a globally-installed .NET runtime.
+Self-contained single-file apps are larger (due to carrying the runtime), but do not require installation of the .NET runtime as an installation pre-step and will just work as a result.
+In general, framework-dependent is good for development and enterprise environments, while self-contained is often a better choice for ISVs.

 We produced a version of single-file apps with .NET Core 3.1.
 It packages binaries into a single file for deployment and then unpacks those files to a temporary directory to load and execute them.
+There may be some scenarios where this approach is better, but we expect that the solution we've built for 5.0 will be preferred and a welcome improvement.

-For .NET 5.0, we wanted to load apps directly out of the single file, to make the single-file a true execution artifact.
-We had hurdles to overcome to achieve that goal.
-We had to create a more sophisticated bundler, teach the runtime to load assemblies out of binary resources, and make the debugger compatible with those memory-mapped assemblies.
+We had multiple hurdles to overcome to create a true single-file solution.
+We had to create a more sophisticated bundler, teach the runtime to load assemblies out of binary resources, and make the debugger compatible with memory-mapped assemblies.
+We also ran into some hurdles that we could not clear.

-We also improved the assembly linker at the same time.
-Much of this project was focused on [making the .NET libraries more linkable](https://github.com/mono/mono/issues/17823).
-For example, when targeting web assembly, algorithms that target four-cores can be linked out.
-The same thing is true for environments that don't support hardware intrinsics or don't require globalization support.
+On all platforms, we have a component called "apphost".
+This is the file that becomes you executable, for example `myapp.exe` on Windows or `./myapp` on Unix-based platforms.
+For single file apps we created a new host we call "superhost".
+It has the same role as the regular apphost, but also includes a statically-linked copy of the runtime.
+The superhost is a fundamental design point of our our single file approach.
+This model is the one we use on Linux.
+We were not able to implement this approach on Windows or macOS, due to various operating system constraints.
+We do not have a superhost on Windows or macOS.
+On those operating systems, the native runtime binaries (~3 of them) sit beside the single file app.
+We will revisit this situation in .NET 6.0, however, we expect the problems we ran into to remain challenging.

 The following table demonstrates what you can expect for both runtime-dependent and self-contained applications with 5.0.
 It compares 3.1 to 5.0, for the console template and [BlazingPizza.Server](https://github.com/dotnet-presentations/blazor-workshop/tree/master/src/BlazingPizza.Server) app.

+> Editors note: I need to re-run these scenarios and update the numbers.

 - 3.1 console template (Linux x64)
    - Runtime-dependent: 96k